-Proposed FY2015:
+Proposed FY2016:

-- 1. Novel analytical tools for the selection of superior loblolly pine genotypes for improved plant health, fuels, and chemicals NIFA-AFRI for travel, supplies, graduate students and post-doc \$494,377 Decision expected July 2014 - 2.
-Ecology of siricids and fungal associates in southeastern pine forests: potential for biological control and competition APHIS for travel, supplies and graduate student \$99,493 Decision pending dependent upon continuation of funds - 3.
-A Hylastes species-Leptographium species mutualism and Pinus palustris restoration DoD (3 years) \$211,404 - 4.
-Hylastes population dynamics and forest health evaluation in association with thinning and burning (3 years) \$281,218 - 5.
-Exploring soil microbial communities as mediators of complex threats to southern conifers Agriculture and Food Research Initiative Competitive Grant (3 years) \$497,000 Will resubmit fall with modifications if suitable RFP released - 6.
-Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$36,000 Will submit March 2015
+- 1. Quantifying the impact of root disease on the function of a tree NIFA-AFRI for travel, supplies, graduate students and post-doc \$497,691 Reviewed as high priority with good reviews for 2015 submission.
+Wanted more preliminary data, asked to resubmit July 2016. - 2.
+Novel analytical tools for the selection of superior loblolly pine genotypes for improved plant health, fuels, and chemicals NIFA-AFRI for travel, supplies, graduate students and post-doc \$494,377 Reviewed as high priority with good reviews in 2015.
+Wanted more preliminary data, asked to resubmit July 2016. - 3.
+Ecology of siricids and fungal associates in southeastern pine forests: potential for biological control and competition APHIS for travel, supplies and graduate student \$99,493 Decision pending dependent upon continuation of funds - 4.
+A Hylastes species-Leptographium species mutualism and Pinus palustris restoration DoD (3 years) \$211,404 Decision pending dependent upon continuation of funds - 5.
+Exploring soil microbial communities as mediators of complex threats to southern conifers Agriculture and Food Research Initiative Competitive Grant (3 years) \$497,000 Will resubmit July with modifications if suitable RFP released - 6.
+Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$36,000 Will submit March 2017

-Newly Funded FY2014:
+Newly Funded FY2016: